-- A cell therapy where human stem cells or progenitor cells either compose the therapy or are used to manufacture the therapy (Minimally manipulated bone marrow cells, minimally manipulated cord blood or unmodified hematopoietic stem cells (HSCs), are not eligible under this call). - A gene therapy approach

-(i) that targets a stem cell OR any other somatic cell for its therapeutic effect, AND (ii) is intended to replace, regenerate, or repair the function of aged, diseased, damaged, or defective cells, tissues, and/or organs.

-• A small molecule or biologic:

-(i) that acts on or is dependent on endogenous human stem cells for its therapeutic effect, that is dependent on targeting human cancer stem cells for its therapeutic effect, that modifies a stem cell therapy, OR where a human stem/progenitor cell is necessary to manufacture the therapy.

-(2) The therapeutic candidate must be at an appropriate stage of readiness to initiate a TRAN award.
+- A cell therapy where human stem cells, progenitor cells or directly reprogrammed cells either compose the therapy or are used to manufacture the therapy (Minimally manipulated bone marrow cells, minimally manipulated cord blood or unmodified hematopoietic stem cells (HSCs), are not eligible under this call). - A gene therapy approach - (i) that targets a stem cell OR any other somatic cell for its therapeutic effect, AND (ii) is intended to replace, regenerate, or repair the function of aged, diseased, damaged, or defective cells, tissues, and/or organs. - A small molecule or biologic: - (i) that acts on or is dependent on endogenous human stem cells for its therapeutic effect, that is dependent on targeting human cancer stem cells for its therapeutic effect, that modifies a stem cell therapy, OR where a human stem/progenitor cell is necessary to manufacture the therapy. - (2) The therapeutic candidate must be at an appropriate stage of readiness to initiate a TRAN award.

-• The application must provide data demonstrating that reproducible diseasemodifying activity was achieved under the following conditions:

 &lt;sup>1 Under Proposition 14, stem cells are "nonspecialized cells that have the capacity to divide in culture and to differentiate into more mature cells with specialized function."
-Within this Program Announcement, "stem cells" can be interpreted to include progenitor cells.

-&lt;sup>2 Under Proposition 14, progenitor cells are "multipotent or precursor cells that are partially differentiated, but retain the ability to divide and give rise to differentiated cells."
+&lt;sup>2 Under Proposition 14, progenitor cells are 'multipotent or precursor cells that are partially differentiated, but retain the ability to divide and give rise to differentiated cells."
 Progenitor cells may include directly reprogrammed cells if they meet the criteria in the above definition.